 - 31% of first-year students were in the top 10% of their high school graduating classes.

 - Composite ACT (middle 50%): 24–30

-- 70% of Gustavus students receive need-based financial assistance.
+- More than 70% of Gustavus students receive need-based financial assistance.

-- Nearly $45 million in institutional scholarship assistance is available.
+- Over $50 million in institutional scholarship assistance is available.

-- After graduation, approximately 32% of the Class of 2012 enrolled directly in graduate or professional schools, based upon responses to Career Development's annual six-months-out survey.
+- After graduation, 32% of the Class of 2013 enrolled directly in graduate or professional schools, based upon responses to Career Development's annual six-months-out survey.